eclipse-tractusx/bpdm/README.md

 #### Cdq

 A cdq profile configures the connection to a remote [CDQ API](https://www.apimatic.io/apidocs/data-exchange/v/4_0#/rest/getting-started) with which the application can exchange business partner information.
-On activation the profile enables new endpoints to import records from and export Business Partner Numbers to CDQ.
+On activation the profile enables new endpoints to import records from and to export Business Partner Numbers to CDQ.
-Among others, the profile determines the storage and datasource to which connect to.
+Among others, the profile determines the storage and datasource to use.
 For this the profile requires the environment variable `BPDM_CDQ_KEY` to contain an API key with necessary privileges.

 #### Elastic